Chilaw: Further Sights

 Chilaw is famous for Our Lady of Mount Carmel Cathedral.
 The seat of the Chilaw Diocese, this cathedral dating from 1851 has a history of more than two centuries.
 According to legend, 200 years ago, most of what is now Chilaw Town was covered by a forest.
 A woman was searching for firewood and heard the sound of a lady speaking, "Please take me".
 She stopped her work and searched for the source of the sound.
 A statue of Mother Mary was on a tree.
 The woman took the statue and handed over it to the parish priest who recognized it as Our Lady of Mount Carmel.
 Many believe that this same statue now stands in the cathedral.
 Many in Chilaw celebrate the feast of Our Lady of Mount Carmel is celebrated every July.
 During the feast season of Our Lady Of Mount Carmel, the town is fully decorated in homage to Mother Mary.

 The clock tower and the City Hall are worth a visit as well.

 Traffic connections

-Chilaw has a railway station, 82 kms from Colombo, on the Puttalam line which was extended to Chilaw in 1916.
+Chilaw has a railway station, 82 km from Colombo, on the Puttalam line which was extended to Chilaw in 1916.